 Cat Mazza (b.
-1977 Washington DC) is a visual artist that combines craft with digital media to explore the overlaps between textiles, technology and labor.
-Mazza has received fellowships and grants from Creative Capital, the Rockefeller Foundation and MacDowell Colony.
+1977 Washington DC) is a visual artist whose combination of craft and digital media explores the overlaps between textiles, technology and labor.
+Mazza has received fellowships from Creative Capital, the Rockefeller Foundation and MacDowell Colony.
 Her animation Knit for Defense is in the Smithsonian American Art Museum collection.

+Mazza’s new sculpture Taking the Cure is currently on view at deCordova Museum and Sculpture Park through July 2019.
 Past work has shown at the Victoria & Albert Museum (London), the Museum of Arts and Design (New York City), Triennale Design Museum (Milan), Garanti Gallery (Istanbul), the Jönköpings läns Museum (Sweden) and the Milwaukee Art Museum.
 She has also exhibited at new media festivals The Influencers (Barcelona); Futuresonic (Manchester), FILE (São Paulo) and Ars Electronica (Linz).
-She has presented her work in artist lectures at numerous venues including the School of the Art Institute of Chicago, Harvard University and California College of the Arts.
+Her work has been noted in multiple publications including Artforum, Modern Painters, Art Actuel, la Repubblica delle Donne, the Financial Times London and various books on art, craft and politics.
+Mazza has given artist lectures at the School of the Art Institute of Chicago, MICA, California College of the Arts among several other venues.

-Mazza was an early staff member of the New York City art and technology center Eyebeam from 1999-2002.
-She received her MFA from Rensselaer Polytechnic Institute (2005), a BFA from Carnegie Mellon University (1999) and is Associate Professor of Art at UMass, Boston (2007-present).
+Mazza is Associate Professor of Art at University of Massachusetts Boston (2007-present).
+She was an early staff member of the New York City art and technology center Eyebeam from 1999-2002, and has a MFA from Rensselaer Polytechnic Institute (2005) and a BFA from Carnegie Mellon University (1999).